spfuu/shSonos/README.md

 ----
 ####set_stop
- Sets the STOP status for a Sonos speaker.
-If the speaker has additional zone members, the STOP status for all members will be set (this is the Sonos standard behavior).
+ Sets the 'stop' status for a Sonos speaker.
+If the speaker has additional zone members, the 'stop' status for all members will be set (this is the Sonos standard behavior).

 | parameter | required / optional | valid values | description |